streetsidesoftware/cspell/rfc/rfc-0005 named configurations/README.md

 Using this technique, nearly every default configuration setting can be overridden when spell checking a specific file.

 Order of imports does make a difference. `overrides` are applied in order, followed by `languageSettings`.
-The means that multiple `overrides` can change the same configuration setting with the last one winning.
+This means that multiple `overrides` can change the same configuration setting with the last one winning.

+Even though it is possible to apply settings based upon conditions in `overrides` and `languageSettings`, it is not possible to conditionally _import_ configuration.
+An automatic workaround is enabled by dynamically searching for the nearest configuration when checking a file.
+It is possible to disable dynamically loading the nearest configuration by setting `noConfigSearch` to `true`.
+Despite this limitation, it is not desireable to allow for _conditional imports_. _Conditional imports_ would introduce a destabilizing effect on configuration calculation and optimization.

 ## Problem

+It is not currently possible to provide groups of settings that can be defined in one configuration file and used conditionally in another.

 There are times when a dictionary / plug-in might want to publish multiple configurations or provide the ability to reuse part of a configuration.